vohai2003/hdp_data_tutorials/tutorials/hdf/analyze-transit-pattern-with-apache-nifi/tutorial-3.md

 2\.
 Let the flow run for about 1 minute, then stop the flow by hitting the **stop** button.

 3\.
-Launch Sandbox Web Shell Client via HDF Splash Screen from **[Advanced HDF SB Quick Links](http://sandbox-hdf.hortonworks.com:8888)** Link.
+Launch Sandbox Web Shell Client via HDF Splash Screen from **[Advanced HDF SB Quick Links](http://sandbox-hdf.hortonworks.com:1080)** Link.

 ![web_shell_client_sb_quick_link](assets/tutorial-3-build-a-nifi-process-group-to-simulate-nextbus-api/web_shell_client_sb_quick_link.png)

 **Figure 11:** SB Quick Link for Web Shell Client

-> Note: Username is "admin", initial password is "hadoop".
+> Note: Username is "root", initial password is "hadoop".
 You will be prompted to write the current password again, then set a new password.

 ![web_shell_client](assets/tutorial-3-build-a-nifi-process-group-to-simulate-nextbus-api/web_shell_client.png)